pipelight/doc.pipelight/helpers/docker/overview.md

 :::

+The helpers add an abstraction layer on docker to build big, in a few lines while keeping things tweakable, to the point it has become a sort of **alternative to docker-compose**.

-The docker helpers brings some optimisation on the table:
+The docker helpers bring some optimisation on the table.

-- enforce pipeline readability :
+- enhance pipeline readability;

   We need to understand a command at a glance when debugging so we favor long options over short options (`--volume` over `-v`)

-- enforce docker architecture maintainability:
+- enhance docker architecture maintainability;

   Docker has the practical [bind-mounts](https://docs.docker.com/storage/bind-mounts/) which is the ability to link a filesystem path `/home/mystuffs` into a docker container `/path/into/container`.